Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Discussion

 \section{Discussion}

-We introduced Dirichlet process mixtures of block $g$ priors as a parsimonious, data driven approach to model selection and prediction in linear models that is free from the so-called conditional Lindley ``paradox'' and that provides a bridge between two strands of the literature (model selection priors and continuous shrinkage priors) that have often been treated as distinct.
-We also demonstrate that MCMC implementations of models based on DP mixtures block $g$ prior are possible that have the same computational complexity as that of standard $g$-priors and require minimal parameter tuning.
+We introduced novel class of priors that that enable a parsimonious, data driven approach to model selection and prediction in linear models that is free from the so-called conditional Lindley ``paradox'' and that provides a bridge between two strands of the literature (model selection priors and continuous shrinkage priors) that have often been treated as distinct. {The use of a Dirichlet process prior for the distribution of the local shrinkage coefficients enable us to interpret our model in terms of blocks of covariates that receive the same level of shrinkage.
+However, the method is not specially reliant to the clustering properties of Dirichlet process.
+In particular, it does not require that we are able to consistently estimate the ``true'' partition of the coefficients, only that the partitions that receive high probability a posteriori be those that do not mix both ``small'' and ``large'' coefficients.}

 While this paper focuses on linear regression models, DP mixtures of block $g$ priors can be extended to generalized linear models, and perhaps even non-linear regression, by setting $\bfSigma_{\bfgamma}$ to be an appropriate information matrix, e.g., see \cite{bove2011hyper}, \cite{li2018mixtures} and \cite{porwal2023laplace}.
 The approach introduced here can also be used to generalize the class of priors introduced in \cite{carvalho2009objective}, leading to a new class of (mixtures of) hyper-inverse Wishart block $g$ priors for model selection in Gaussian graphical models.